Buy Your Tickets Now for Pedro Capo Live at La Fabrica Central Saturday, March 17

 Funds raised through Rican Structing will be used to purchase, deliver and deploy portable solar generator systems, community-sized water filtration systems and RDM portable shelters.
 Through a partnership with Puerto Rico Rises a 501 c(3) Florida-based non-profit with facilities in Puerto Rico, the donated equipment will be used and maintained in the communities that need it most.
 Communities currently being served by PRR include: Yabucoa, Maricao, Utuado, Naguabo, Ciales, Comerio, Lares, Juncos, Maunabo.

 Scroll down for more information about Rican Structing Efforts, The Equipment & Our Partners.

-Please consider making a tax deductible donation through SEAREI to help the residents of Moca, Puerto Rico.
-Any amount is appreciated and will help, but if you want to maximize your impact consider fully funding a solar generator system or Life Straw water purification system.
+Please consider making a tax deductible donation through SEAREI to help communities trying to recover in Puerto Rico.
+Any amount is appreciated and will help, but if you want to maximize your impact consider fully funding a solar generator or Life Straw water purification system.

 The generators are portable 30, 90 & 330-watt systems, which can power electronics, fans and small dorm-sized refrigerators and more.
 The water filtration systems will be stationed at schools, churches, municipal buildings, and hospitals so that people can fill clean jugs with filtered, bacteria-free water.
 The RDM Shelters are small modular buildings designed to provide safe, insulated, securable, semi-permanent shelter in disaster-stricken areas.
 They are comprised of just 40-odd pieces that can be shipped and assembled quickly and easily without the use of special tools or skilled labor.
+See pictures below.

-Cost to purchase, administer and deliver each individual system:
+The approximate cost to purchase, administer and deliver each individual system: